Eats Lunch Together

 Flexport was founded in 2014 and became a $3.2 billion-valued unicorn in 2019 – with only 150 engineers.

-In the past year, Flexport opened offices in Atlanta, Chicago and Hamburg.
-The volume we’re shipping has increased at such a pace that we purchased warehouses in Hong Kong, Los Angeles and Shenzhen -- we even leased our own Boeing 747!
+In the past year, Flexport opened offices in Seattle and Philadelphia, bringing us to 12 locations and counting!
+The volume we’re shipping has increased so rapidly that we’ve purchased warehouses in Hong Kong, Los Angeles, and Shenzhen, and we’ve even leased our own Boeing 747!

-We achieved this growth with just 50 engineers, something we attribute to a carefully designed product cycle that syncs strategically with the business.
-To keep up with demand growth, engineers move fast.
+We achieved this growth thanks to 150 engineers across four cities and three countries, something we attribute to a carefully designed product cycle that syncs strategically with the business.
+To keep up with the growing demand, engineers move fast.

-When you join Flexport, you ship code on your first day.
-You build our product and design flexible, high-quality solutions.
-To help you understand the broad scope of our mission, you will participate in a week-long crash course on the fundamentals of global trade.
-Your onboarding class will be flying in from offices around the world, and will consist of people from operations, sales, marketing, product, design and more.
-This will be a great opportunity to tap into the cross-functional knowledge of your starting cohort!
+When you join Flexport, you will ship code on your first day.
+You’ll build our product and design flexible, high-quality solutions.
+To help you understand the broad scope of our mission, you’ll participate in a week-long crash course on the fundamentals of global trade.
+Your onboarding class will be flying in from offices around the world and consist of people from operations, sales, marketing, product, design, and more.
+It’s a great opportunity to tap into the cross-functional knowledge of your starting cohort!

 Your best work happens when you are refreshed, so we play the long game.

 In order to do your best work, we know you need to feel happy in and outside of work.
 That’s why we have a flexible vacation policy and keep the office full of love thanks to our Flexpups (aka puppies!).
 Teams also host monthly happy hours for the company with themes like “Dangerous Goods” or “Base Camp” with lots of decorations, costumes, and themed drinks and bites.

 In the spirit of friendly competition, we also have a board game night every other